developingAlex/lakedisappointment/README.md

     const passportLocalMongoose = require('passport-local-mongoose')
     …
     userSchema.plugin(passportLocalMongoose, {
-      userNameField: 'email', //this is the value to sign in with
+      usernameField: 'email', //this is the value to sign in with
-      userNameLowerCase: true, //ensure that all emails are lowercase
+      usernameLowerCase: true, //ensure that all emails are lowercase
       session: false, //Disable sessions as we'll use JWTs (JSON Web Tokens) })

+    const User = mongoose.model('User', userSchema)
+    module.exports = User
     ```
-1. want to make a user registration middleware
+1. want to make user registration middleware
 1. add an auth.js file to your routes folder and add the express router to it. (copy paste from the products route file)
     ```javascript
     const express = require('express')
-    const User = require('../models/User')

     const router = new express.Router()